rowan-sl/dmm/README.md

 Here, DMM provides a rather open-ended solution, implemented through sources.
 Currently only one exists, which is the `Shell` source.
 This source runs a shell command to fetch the audio, allowing for integration with many external programs such as [`yt-dlp`](https://github.com/yt-dlp/yt-dlp).

-Here is an example of using the [example yt-dlp source](/examples/sources/yt-dlp.ron) to download the song Let It Snow from the link <youtube.com/watch?v=2TA3IKH8Y5c>
+Here is an example of using the example yt-dlp source: `/examples/sources/yt-dlp.ron` to download the song Let It Snow from the link <youtube.com/watch?v=2TA3IKH8Y5c>

 ```ron